Mohinder Suresh: Redemption

-Other than a few brief mentions by other characters (including Peter revealing he replicated Mohinder's power in order to be stronger so he could save more lives), Mohinder was absent until the episode "Once Upon a Time in Texas", where it was revealed that he was presumably killed during an event Samuel was involved in, eight weeks prior.
+Other than a few brief mentions by other characters (including Peter revealing he replicated Mohinder's power in order to be stronger so he could save more lives), Mohinder was absent until the episode "Once Upon a Time in Texas," where it was revealed that he was presumably killed during an event Samuel was involved in, eight weeks prior.
 Samuel enlists the help of Hiro to undo what he refers to as a mistake.

-In "Brother's Keeper", Mohinder is shown to be living with Mira in Madras and working as a professor, but his father's files and films about Project Icarus lure him once more into his research, driving Mira away.
+In "Brother's Keeper," Mohinder is shown to be living with Mira in Madras and working as a professor, but his father's files and films about Project Icarus lure him once more into his research, driving Mira away.
 Mohinder builds a compass and follows it to the "Sullivan Bros.
 Carnival", where he meets Joseph, and discusses with him about Samuel's power, unknowing he was eavesdropping them.
 After understanding the danger Samuel would become, he decides to burn the film and return to India, but Samuel finds him and tries to make him speak, finally killing him in his motel room.
 Hiro fixes Samuel's mistake by saving the film, but also saves Mohinder's life, thus changing the timeline.
-Hiro then teleports Mohinder away and hides him under a false name in a mental hospital in Florida in order to keep him out of sight for eight weeks since Mohinder refused to disappear.
-As of now, Samuel still believes that Mohinder is dead.
+Hiro then teleports Mohinder away and hides him under a false name in a mental hospital in Florida in order to keep him out of sight for eight weeks.

-In "Close to You", a brain-addled Hiro and Ando launch a rescue mission for him.
-Ando switches his daily pills with aspirin (accidentally swallowing Mohinder's pills at the same time) and it allows him to break free of his straitjacket and cell easily with his powers.
-Mohinder is happy, confused and angry to see Hiro, as Hiro trapped him there in the first place, but joins him in wheeling the drugged Ando out of the hospital.
-The group gets cornered by orderlies, but a recovering Ando blasts open a door, creating enough of a distraction for Mohinder to overpower the orderlies and allow them to escape.
-Outside, the group is chased through a swamp by dogs and orderlies and Mohinder, knowing they'll never outrun them, wants Hiro to teleport them away.
-Hiro, in his addled state isn't able to and Mohinder suggests Ando use his power like electro-shock therapy in an attempt to restore Hiro's mind.
-Ando, though reluctant, tries and it works, restoring Hiro who immediately teleports them to safety, getting them away just before the orderlies and dogs find their hiding place.
+In "Close to You," a brain-addled Hiro launches a rescue mission for him.
 Hiro teleports them to Noah Bennet's apartment, interrupting Noah and Lauren Gilmore kissing and Hiro asks for Noah and Lauren to help the three.

-In "Pass/Fail", Mohinder helps Noah building a new compass to lead him to Samuel, stating only an evolved human can activate it, suggesting Noah to use Ando.
-He then leaves to India.
+Mohinder helps Noah building a new compass to lead him to Samuel, stating only an evolved human can activate it, suggesting Noah use Ando.
+He then leaves for India.